benhoyt/benhoyt.github.com/writings/python-pattern-matching.md

 However, on closer inspection, these structural tests are being done on three different values (`file`, `release`, and `project`), and the structure they're being tested for is dynamic.
 At first I was thinking `object(name=name)` would do what we want, but the code is actually matching on an attribute with a name of whatever `sch.name`'s value is.
 Tricky!

 It seems Warehouse wasn't exactly crying out for `match`.
 I decided to keep it here anyway, as I think it's a good counterpoint.

-Let's find a couple more examples by skimming through two other large application: Mercurial and Ansible.
+Let's find a couple more examples by skimming through two other large applications: Mercurial and Ansible.

 ### Mercurial